oddbird/css-sandbox/src/rwd/query.md

 David's syntax proposal raises two big questions:

 - Can selectors inside the query reference the queried element itself?
-- If so, what proerties can be adjusted without infinite looping?
+- If so, what properties can be adjusted without infinite looping?

 If the query can apply adjustments to the container, we have infinite-loop problems --